nmartin198/pyHS2MF6/docsrc/cs_study_site.rst

 |

 This stream gaging station has been in operation since November 2011.
-As shown on :ref:`fig_cs_focused_ws`, most of Dolan Creek is ephemeral with the exception of the downstream-most reach where a number of springs, including Dolan Springs, provide flow to the stream throughout the year.
+As shown on **Figure** :ref:`fig_cs_focused_ws`, most of Dolan Creek is ephemeral with the exception of the downstream-most reach where a number of springs, including Dolan Springs, provide flow to the stream throughout the year.

 .. _fig_cs_focused_ws:
 .. figure:: ./images/Study_Area-Focused.png